criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/BalanceApi.md

         BalanceApi apiInstance = new BalanceApi(defaultClient);
         String accountId = "accountId_example"; // String | The account to get balances for
-        List<String> limitToId = Arrays.asList(); // List<String> | The ids that you would like to limit your result set to
+        List<Long> limitToId = Arrays.asList(); // List<Long> | The ids that you would like to limit your result set to
         Integer pageIndex = 0; // Integer | The 0 indexed page index you would like to receive given the page size Integer pageSize = 25; // Integer | The maximum number of items you would like to receive in this request try {
-            BalanceResponseV2PagedListResponse result = apiInstance.getBalancesByAccountId(accountId, limitToId, pageIndex, pageSize);
+            EntityResourceCollectionOutcomeOfBalanceResponseV1AndPageMeta result = apiInstance.getBalancesByAccountId(accountId, limitToId, pageIndex, pageSize);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling BalanceApi#getBalancesByAccountId");